Nederlandsche Suikerraffinaderij: Context

-Prededing history
+Preceding history

 The Amsterdam refineries start to use steam power

 The Amsterdam refineries were slow to follow the foreign inventions.
 In 1830 J.H.
 Rupe & Zoon bought a boiler in order to use steam for heating its pans.
 In 1833 or 1834 Rupe and Beuker & Hulshoff bought vacuum pans and steam engines in England.
 The fact that Rupe's single boiler replaced 13 fires gives an idea of the impact of these installations.
 Beuker & Hulshoff's installation consisted of a 40 hp boiler and a 6 hp steam engine.
 Showing that over 80% of the power was allotted for boiling and heating.
 The small steam engine was used for driving the pumps, and to keep a vacuum in two pans.

-In 1834 the machine factory Van Vlissingen en Dudok van Heel got a license to produce vacuum pans according to the invention of Pelletan and De la Barre.
+In 1834, the machine factory Van Vlissingen en Dudok van Heel got a license to produce vacuum pans according to the invention of Pelletan and De la Barre.
 This system created a vacuum by condensation and was therefore simpler and cheaper.
 A couple of Amsterdam refineries bought this system to modernize their production.